mbretter/go-translation/README.md

 Simple translation system based on JSON files.

-It also provides a helper function for parsing the AcceptLanguage header.
+It also provides a helper function for parsing the http Accept-Language header.

 ## JSON File format